EvgeniyShchoka/FlowCytometry-TCellProfile/README.md

 ## Setting Up the Conda Environment and working directory

-To ensure the reproducibility of the code, it is essential to use the same versions of the packages and libraries as used in the original development.
-This can be achieved using Conda, a package and environment management system.
-Follow the steps below to set up your environment:

 ### Installing Conda

 If you don't already have Conda installed, you can download and install it from [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) (a minimal installer for Conda) or [Anaconda](https://www.anaconda.com/download) (which includes Conda, Python, and a few other packages).